rudra-g/satellites-in-polygon/README.md

 # 🌌 Satellites in Polygon

-Unveil the Mysteries of Satellite Locations within Your Sacred Polygon! 🛰️
+Unveil the Mysteries of Satellite Locations within Your Chosen Polygon! 🛰️

 (for a no nonsense description look into **"project_overview.txt"** file)